ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - [shunit2: xUnit based unit testing for Unix shell scripts](https://code.google.com/archive/p/shunit2/)
 - [Bats: Bash Automated Testing System](https://github.com/sstephenson/bats)

-In general, they provide helpers with the means to exercise tests.
+In general, they provide helpers with the means to execute tests.
 Helpers then report which ones passed and failed as they run a collection of tests.

 > ## Exercise
 >
 > Choose shunit2 or bats (or both) and
 >
-> 1. re-write the above test for `1dsum` using one of the frameworks.
+> 1. Re-write the above test for `1dsum` using one of the frameworks.
 If
 > you do not have AFNI available, you can test generic `bc` or `dc`
 > command line calculators that may be available on your system.
 > 2. Add additional tests to "document" behavior of `1dsum` whenever